 4. Ask a close friend to send you a motivational text message once a week.

 5. Go online every couple of weeks, or once a month and buy a fridge magnet with a motivational saying on that means something to you.
 Buy it and have it posted to your home so that you receive it, and can put it on your fridge to see every day.
+Give them away as gifts when the fridge is full.

 6. Start an Achievement / Love wall / poster / pin board.
 Cut out cards from people where they sign 'love from and their name', cut out meaningful pictures, put up certificates, cartoons, quotes, invitations to events, anything that triggers a good memory and / a good smile / laugh.
 Arrange the cut outs, memories and motivations on the wall.
 Enjoy them daily.